Orchard Links

 Getting mums to “come back”

-• ★Place straw or mulch around plant to insulate roots★
+- ★Place straw, mulch, or Pine brush around plant to insulate roots★

-• Stop watering when temps dip below 20º
+- Stop watering when temps dip below 20º or is planted in ground and well established

 Fun facts